Determining the Dark Matter distribution in galaxies with Deep Learning: The Machines

 \section{The Machines}

 Machine Learning (ML), seen as a set of techniques and algorithms that allows for robust statistical inferences on data, has proven very useful in physics problems where there is limited knowledge of the physical system (e.g. in the representative case of Indirect Detection searches for DM in astrophysics).
+For a deeper review about machine learning techniques we recommend \cite{Mitchell, Murphy, deepLearning}.
 The case at hand is similar: the physical modelling of stellar dynamics in galaxies in the present work is limited and typically relies on simplifying assumptions, which may not always be adequate.

-In this work we deal with a complex dataset describing the kinematics, dynamics, and stellar light emission of galaxies, and aim at inferring the DM content influencing the observed characteristics and behaviour.
-This is a representative problem of 'pattern recognition', for which state-of-the-art deep learning models such as Convolutional Neural networks are, in general, very good at solving.
-The popularity of neural networks arises from the fact that these models are ``universal approximators'' (they can approximate any continuous function under quite mild assumptions); since our quantity of interest is the enclosed DM mass within a given galactocentric distance, this corresponds to a regression problem.
-Given a dataset ${\cal D} = \{{\bf x}_i, y_i\}_{i=1}^N$, with multivariate input ${\bf x}$ and scalar output $y$ (in our case, the DM mass), a possible strategy is to first make a proposition of the probability distribution $p(y|{\bf w})$ that governs our variable of interest $y$, and which depends on a number of parameters ${\bf w}$.
+In this work we deal with a complex data-set describing the kinematics, dynamics, and stellar light emission of galaxies, and aim at inferring the DM content influencing the observed characteristics and behaviour.
+This is a representative problem of `pattern recognition', for which state-of-the-art deep learning models such as Convolutional Neural Networks are, in general, very good at solving.
+The popularity of neural networks arises from the fact that these models are `universal approximators' (they can approximate any continuous function under quite mild assumptions); since our quantity of interest is the enclosed DM mass within a given galactocentric distance, this corresponds to a regression problem.
+Given a data-set ${\cal D} = \{{\bf x}_i, y_i\}_{i=1}^N$, with multivariate input ${\bf x}$ and scalar output $y$ (in our case, the DM mass), a possible strategy is to first make a proposition of the probability distribution $p(y|{\bf w})$ that governs our variable of interest $y$, and which depends on a number of parameters ${\bf w}$.
 For example, we can assume, as is typical, that $y$ follows a Gaussian distribution with mean $\mu({\bf x})$.
 Then, we estimate the mean by a function $f({\bf x, w})$ given by our ML model, a convolutional neural network containing parameters ${\bf w}$, described in detail below.